N-narendra/SaveOurSoul/README.md

 1) Patch initrd and ramdisk.
 2) Ncurses libs & (Dialog binary in /system/bin)
+3) Figlet binary with fonts in share folder (figlet binary in /system/bin).

 **Credits:-**
 1] Special Thanks To PhoenixOS & PrimeOS Team and Android X86.